containers/podman/docs/podman-image-sign.1.md

 derived from the registry configuration files in /etc/containers/registries.d.
 By default, the signature will be written into /var/lib/containers/sigstore directory.

 ## OPTIONS

 **--help**, **-h**

 Print usage statement.

+**--cert-dir**=*path*

+Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
+Default certificates directory is _/etc/containers/certs.d_.
+(Not available for remote commands)

 **--directory**, **-d**=*dir*

 Store the signatures in the specified directory.
 Default: /var/lib/containers/sigstore

 **--sign-by**=*identity*

 Override the default identity of the signature.

 ## EXAMPLES
 Sign the busybox image with the identify of foo@bar.com with a user's keyring and save the signature in /tmp/signatures/.